To help keep you and your family safe, here are some basic water safety tips from the Boise Fire Department.

 The City of Boise’s Parks and Recreation Department manages several parks with ponds and water features open to the public for swimming, paddling and fishing.
 Please note: no lifeguards are on duty at public swimming ponds or at the Boise Whitewater Park.
 More information on amenities and hours of operation at each park location is available here:

-Due to continued concerns surrounding the spread of coronavirus (COVID-19), the life jacket loaner stations at Quinn’s Pond and Esther Simplot Park are not stocked.
 All free life jacket loans are being coordinated through Idaho River Sports (601 N Whitewater Park Blvd.) located next to the ponds.
+If you borrow a jacket, please remember to return it so others can also access this important resource.

 Send a Message to Fire Prevention